Rudrabha/Lip2Wav/README.md

 Downloading the dataset
 ----------

 If you would like to train/test on our Lip2Wav dataset, download it from our [project page](http://cvit.iiit.ac.in/research/projects/cvit-projects/speaking-by-observing-lip-movements).
-The download will be a small zip file with several `.csv` files containing the YouTube IDs of the videos to create the dataset for each speaker.
+The download will be a small zip file with several `.txt` files containing the YouTube IDs of the videos to create the dataset for each speaker.
 Assuming the zip file is extracted as follows:

 ```
 data_root (Lip2Wav in the below examples)
 ├── agad, chem, hs (list of speaker-specific folders)
-|	├── train.csv, test.csv, val.csv (each will contain YouTube IDs to download)
+|	├── train.txt, test.txt, val.txt (each will contain YouTube IDs to download)
 ```

 To download the complete video data for a specific speaker, just run: